Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 18 Desember 2025 14.31.01 UTC
+- WIB: Kamis, 18 Desember 2025 15.41.20 UTC
-- WITA: Kamis, 18 Desember 2025 15.31.01 UTC
+- WITA: Kamis, 18 Desember 2025 16.41.20 UTC
-- WIT: Kamis, 18 Desember 2025 16.31.01 UTC
+- WIT: Kamis, 18 Desember 2025 17.41.20 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: motivational
+Kategori: technology